Foxfield Preserve Manager

 Sara joined the Foxfield Preserve in 2012.
 During her tenure with the Preserve she has become deeply involved in promoting natural and conservation burial in the state of Ohio and across the nation.

-Sara was named as one of the “Pioneering Women of Natural Death Care” in American Cemetery & Cremation magazine in October 2015.
-She is also a founding member of the national Conservation Burial Alliance, which was launched in 2018.
-She presented at the Cleveland Museum of Natural History Conservation Symposium in 2018, and at the Land Trust Alliance national Rally in 2019, encouraging conservationists to embrace natural burial as a powerful tool for their cause.
+In October 2015, Sara was named as one of the “Pioneering Women of Natural Death Care” in American Cemetery & Cremation magazine.
+She is a founding member of the national Conservation Burial Alliance, which was launched in 2018.
+Sara presented at the Cleveland Museum of Natural History Conservation Symposium in 2018, and at the Land Trust Alliance national Rally in 2019, encouraging conservationists to embrace natural burial as a powerful tool for their cause.

 Sara is honored to be able to serve families in our community as they struggle through one of the most difficult experiences of their lives, and to provide them with an appropriate farewell.